-There's a lot that determines your success in an interview, from how you answer questions to the questions you ask, from the quality of your resume and portfolio to your timeliness and manners.
+There's a lot that determines your success in an interview—from how you answer questions to the questions you ask, and from the quality of your resume to your timeliness and manners.

 How To Build Rapport During a Job Interview

-After all, employers look for recruits who interact effectively with co-workers, clients, and supervisors, and of course, everyone wants to work in an environment that is pleasant to be in each day.
+After all, employers look for candidates who interact effectively with co-workers, clients, and supervisors, and of course, everyone wants to work in a pleasant environment.

-If you fail to connect with your interviewer during the interview, he or she might assume that you might not interface well with others on the job if you were hired, so it's important to make a good impression.
+If you fail to connect with your interviewer during the interview, he or she might assume that you may not interact well with other co-workers if you were hired, so it's important to make a good impression.

 12 Tips for Connecting With Your Interviewer

 Greet your recruiter warmly, as if they were a person you were looking forward to meeting.
 Say something like "So glad to meet you" as you exchange a firm, though not crushing, handshake.

 If you’re interviewing remotely, look directly at the camera to simulate making eye contact with the interviewer.